Annie Rixon and Captain Thunderbolt

 =============================

-#6 - Typescript of undated (circa 1970?) text entitled The Rocky Road for the Author, by Annie Rixon.
-NB: The text was roughly typed, with frequent use of capitalization and later typed inserts on the page.
+#6 - Typescript of 1970 text entitled The Rocky Road for the Author, by Annie Rixon.
+The text was roughly typed, with frequent use of capitalization and later typed inserts on the page.
 It has been edited here by the present author to enhance comprehension.
 No material has been deleted.
+It is likely that this transcript is the record of an interview with Annie Rixon, possibly by Harold White.

 The Rocky Road for the Author.
 Annie Rixon